kamlesh-14/DDoS-Attack-Detection-Mitigation-Wireshark/README.md

 ## Conclusion:
-This project demonstrates how to detect and mitigate DDoS attacks using **Wireshark** and basic firewall configurations.
-It is a valuable hands-on experience for SOC Analysts in understanding network traffic and attack mitigation strategies.
+This project demonstrates how to detect and mitigate DDoS attacks using **Wireshark** .
+It is a valuable hands-on experience for SOC Analysts in understanding network traffic and attack strategies.